-This agenda item will include a report from the Department regarding implementation of the first two years of Policy C-3620.
-The report will include actions to implement the general provisions of the policy; including allocation shifts, development of alternative gear, off-channel enhancements, and detailed performance of recreational and commercial fisheries in 2014.
-The report will also provide information concerning related activities that occurred in 2014 including; pilot seine fishery implementation, off-channel research, litigation update, federal funding, fishery planning and public advisory group processes.
+This agenda item will include a report from the Department regarding implementation of Policy C-3620.
+The report will include actions to implement the general provisions of the policy, including allocation shifts, development of alternative gear, off channel enhancements, and preliminary information on performance of recreational and commercial fisheries in 2016.